sjmsjmdsg/2400Lab/README.md

 Now, let's drop the multi-indexes above and create two indexes on the two attributes independently.
 Then, execute the above 5 commands again.
 What happened now?

-Through the psql documentation, the multiple indexes have lots of limits [].
+Through the psql documentation, the multiple indexes have lots of limits [5].
 The first one is what we have mentioned.
 The multi-indexes (x, y) cannot work when you want to just search under condition y.
 When you search the info under condition x, because multi-indexes (x, y)'s structure is complex than the single index, so it is still slower compared to use single index x.
 Besides, multi-indexes (x, y) cannot work under `OR` operation, but psql can combine single indexes x and y to do that.
 However, if your searching operations are mainly about both x and y, then multiple indexes are more effecient than the two single indexes.
-You can find more details [here](https://www.postgresql.org/docs/10/static/indexes-bitmap-scans.html).
+You can find more details [here](https://www.postgresql.org/docs/10/static/indexes-bitmap-scans.html)[6].

 Therefore, you should consider your tasks and index conditions before you set up the index!

-## Task4: Use SQL to Answer Simple Questions
+## Task4: Query Processing and Optimisation

+Different query can consume different time, though they may be mathematically equivalent.
+You can try the following 6 sqls that can give you a sense about this:

+    (1)
+    SELECT COUNT(*)
+    FROM basics NATURAL JOIN ratings
+    WHERE averagerating > 8.0 AND numvotes > 10000 AND startyear = 2010;

+    (2)
+    SELECT COUNT(*)
+    FROM basics INNER JOIN ratings
+    ON averagerating > 8.0 AND numvotes > 10000 AND startyear = 2010 AND basics.tconst = ratings.tconst;

+    (3)
+    SELECT COUNT(*)
+    FROM basics, ratings
+    WHERE averagerating > 8.0 AND numvotes > 10000 AND startyear =2010 AND basics.tconst = ratings.tconst;

+    (4)
+    SELECT COUNT(*)
+    FROM
+    (SELECT * FROM ratings WHERE averagerating > 8.0 AND numvotes > 10000) AS gm
+    NATURAL JOIN
+    (SELECT * FROM basics WHERE startyear =2010) AS m2010;

+    (5)
+    WITH gm AS (SELECT *
+            FROM ratings
+            WHERE averagerating > 8.0 AND numvotes > 10000),
+    m2010 AS (SELECT *
+          FROM basics
+          WHERE startyear =2010)
+    SELECT COUNT(*)
+    FROM m2010 NATURAL JOIN gm;

+    (6)
+    SELECT COUNT(*)
+    FROM (SELECT tconst
+            FROM ratings
+            WHERE averagerating > 8.0 AND numvotes > 10000
+            INTERSECT
+            SELECT tconst
+            FROM basics
+            WHERE startyear = 2010) AS gm2010;

+Remember drop your indexes.
+As the result, you should be able to see that the run time of the first 4 queries are similar, while the last two is slow.

 ## Reference

+[1]Postgresql, "PostgreSQL: Documentation: 9.2: COPY", Postgresql.org, 2018.
+[Online].
+Available: https://www.postgresql.org/docs/9.2/static/sql-copy.html.
+[Accessed: 08- Oct- 2018].

+[2]Postgresql, "PostgreSQL: Documentation: 9.1: Indexes", Postgresql.org, 2018.
+[Online].
+Available: https://www.postgresql.org/docs/9.1/static/indexes.html.
+[Accessed: 08- Oct- 2018].

+[3]Postgresql, "PostgreSQL: Documentation: 9.2: Index Types", Postgresql.org, 2018.
+[Online].
+Available: https://www.postgresql.org/docs/9.2/static/indexes-types.html.
+[Accessed: 08- Oct- 2018].

+[4]Postgres, "PL/pgSQL (en) – PostgreSQL", Postgres.cz, 2018.
+[Online].
+Available: https://postgres.cz/wiki/PL/pgSQL_(en)#Introduction_into_PL.2FpgSQL_language.
+[Accessed: 08- Oct- 2018].

+[5]Postgresql, "PostgreSQL: Documentation: 8.3: Combining Multiple Indexes", Postgresql.org, 2018.
+[Online].
+Available: https://www.postgresql.org/docs/8.3/static/indexes-bitmap-scans.html.
+[Accessed: 08- Oct- 2018].

+[6]Postgresql, "PostgreSQL: Documentation: 10: 11.5.
+Combining Multiple Indexes", Postgresql.org, 2018.
+[Online].
+Available: https://www.postgresql.org/docs/10/static/indexes-bitmap-scans.html.
+[Accessed: 08- Oct- 2018].